LADY IN THE PEW

 "Guess we’re both full of surprises."

 The waitress came and went.
-Keith ordered a whiskey he shouldn’t be drinking on top of the coffee still fighting for dominance in his veins.
+Keith ordered a whiskey he shouldn’t be drinking when his reality was impaired enough as it is.
 When the glass hit the table, she raised hers—a pale gold gin and tonic—and they clinked.

 "Cheers," she said.